assem-ch/arabicstemmer/README.md

 # Assem's Arabic Stemmer

-This is the algorithm written on Snowball framework language:
+This is an algorithm for Arabic stemming written on Snowball framework language.
+If offers light stemming and text normalization.